Join the new Nova Scotia’s Accessibility Advisory Board First Voice Youth Advisory Panel

 You will be offered honoraria for each project you review and provide input on.
 The honoraria amount will be included in the invitation to review and provide input.
 Your individual accessibility needs will be met for any projects you are invited to review.
 By providing input and sharing your lived experience with accessibility in Nova Scotia, you help us to build a stronger province for everyone.

-Sign up now by completing this intake form.
+Sign up now by completing this Sign Up to Provide Input for Accessibility Directorate Projects – Fill out form.
 You may also contact the Accessibility Directorate at accessibility@novascotia.ca if you have any questions.

 Join the Accessibility Advisory Board